What is the effect of increasing voltage on current if resistance remains constant?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

 Increasing voltage while keeping resistance constant results in an increase in current.
-This relationship is defined by Ohm's Law, which states that current (I) is directly proportional to voltage (V) and inversely proportional to resistance (R).
+This relationship is described by Ohm's Law, which states that current (I) is directly proportional to voltage (V) and inversely proportional to resistance (R).
 The formula is expressed as I = V/R.

 Subscribe